msiampou/distributed-fault-tolerant-kv-store/README.md

 ##### Notes
 - The execution of the program has been tested with maximum 3 servers and 1 client.
 - It is assumed that the length of each entry will not exceed the maximum socket size.
+- Connections are continues, meaning that if a server disconects, it cannot reconnect.
+- When k or more servers are down, the program continues the exececution, but it prints a warning.
 - Since a validation check is performed for each one of the entries, that may slow down things a bit for deep nesting.
+- You can execute each command by writting either everything on camel case or only the first letter.
+For example: `GET person1000 && Get person1000` are both acceptable.
 - This program has been developed in Manjaro Linux enviroment.

 ##### Author
 Siampou Maria Despoina